future-architect/vuls/README.md

 # Setup Vuls

-Therea are 3 ways to setup Vuls.
+There are 3 ways to setup Vuls.

 - Docker container
 Dockernized-Vuls with vulsrepo UI in it.